Fahim Issa

-Fahim Issa (فهيم عيسى, Fehim İsa) is a Syrian military officer serving as the Assistant Minister of Defense for the Northern Region since April 2025.
+Fahim Issa (فهيم عيسى, Fehim İsa) is a Syrian military officer serving as the Deputy Minister of Defense for the Northern Region since April 2025.
 He was a prominent figure in the Syrian National Army and previously held several leadership positions within Syrian opposition forces.

 Early life and background

 Issa was born in the village of Tal al-Hawa, near the town of Al-Rai in northeastern Aleppo Governorate, an area with a predominantly Syrian Turkmen population.
 He himself is a Turkmen.

 He started his career as a cobbler in Aleppo city, before later getting involved in armed conflict.

 Syrian civil war

 With the outbreak of the Syrian uprising in 2011, Issa joined the armed opposition and played a central role in the establishment of the Sultan Murad Division, a faction primarily composed of Syrian Turkmen fighters.
 He commanded the division in various battles, including engagements against the Syrian Democratic Forces, the Assad regime, and the Islamic State (ISIL).
 He also participated in Turkish-backed military operations such as Operation Euphrates Shield, Operation Olive Branch, and Operation Peace Spring.

 In 2022, Issa was appointed commander of the Second Corps of the Turkish-backed Syrian National Army, following his leadership of the unified military structure Hayat Thaeroon for Liberation, which was formed through the merger of several factions.
 Prior to this, he served as deputy commander of the Azm Operations Room, established the previous year.

 Issa was widely regarded as the closest ally of Mohammed al-Jassem (Abu Amsha), then-leader of the Sultan Suleiman Shah Division, and intervened in his defense during al-Jassem’s detention by the Azm Operations Room on charges of corruption.

 He was also described as one of Turkey’s most trusted figures in Syria, contributing significantly to the deployment of fighters to both Libya and Azerbaijan, in support of Turkish military operations during their involvement in Liby and their support of Azerbaijan in the Nagorno-Karabakh conflict.
 He was reportedly also responsible for sending fighters to Niger, Burkina Faso, and Nigeria in Western Africa.

 In 2023, as commander of the Second Corps, Issa led an offensive against Hay'at Tahrir al-Sham (HTS), though the campaign did not achieve its objectives, which subsequently diminished his public visibility.

 In November 2024, an HTS-led coalition launched Operation Deterrence of Aggression against the forces of Bashar al-Assad, culminating in the collapse of his regime on 8 December 2024.
 Shortly after the operation began, the Syrian National Army initiated Operation Dawn of Freedom, during which Issa served as a commander within the Sultan Murad Division.